weilai0807/E-Commerce_Customer_Behaviour_Analysis/Dataset/README.md

+# Dataset Structure
-an e-commerce dataset was collected from Kaggle, it consists of 25 columns and 5631 rows.
+An e-commerce dataset was collected from Kaggle, it consists of 25 columns and 5631 rows.
 The table below shows the description of each variable

-Variables	Description
+Variables|Description
-CustomerID	Unique customer ID
+CustomerID|Unique customer ID
-Churn	Churn Flag: 0 = not churn, 1 = churn
+Churn|Churn Flag: 0 = not churn, 1 = churn
 Tenure	Tenure of customer in e-commerce platform PreferredLoginDevice	Preferred login device of customer CityTier	Tier of city